HexmosTech/dPrompts/README.md

 - The worker will process jobs and store results in the configured PostgreSQL database.
 - **PostgreSQL Storage Details:**
   - `dprompt_results` — stores the results of processed jobs.
-  - `dprompt_groups` — stores job groups with unique `group_name` and `id`.
-    - Groups are a way to organize related jobs that work toward the same goal.
-    - This makes it easy to view or analyze all jobs related to a single goal together.